Mixed volumes of zonoids and the absolute value of the Grassmannian: Six zonoids in : description of

 Let $K=(K_1,\dots, K_6)$ be a 6-tuple of convex bodies in $\R^3$.
 The partitions in $\Prt(6,3)$ are simply $I| I^c=[6]$ for every 3-element subset $I\subset[6]$, where $I^c=[6]\setminus I$ denotes the complement.
 In this case the map $\Phi$ in \re{our-map} is

 In what follows we abbreviate $\vv_{I}=\V_I(K)\V_{I^c}(K)$.
 Clearly, $\vv_{I}=\vv_{I^c}$.

-Recall from \rt{conic-hull} that $C_{6,3}$ (the conic hull of $\Phi(\cZ_{2}^6)$) is generated by $6$-tuples of segments corresponding to two types of rigid configurations in $\RP^{2}$.
+Recall from \rt{conic-hull} that $C_{6,3}$ is generated by $6$-tuples of segments corresponding to two types of rigid configurations in $\RP^{2}$.
 All configurations of the same type are projectively equivalent, so to compute $C_{6,3}$ it is enough to consider, for example,

 (a triple of double points) and